Steelstone3/Open-Cookbook/tldr_edition/things_that_cluck/greek_chicken.md

 ## Cous Cous

-- Boil a kettle
-- Get a bowl
 - Measure out 200 gram cous cous
 - Pour the water into the bowl to cous cous level
 - Get a plate to cover the bowl